LimeChain/gosemble-research/docs/2-go-to-wasm.md

 #### 2.4.2.1.
 Memory Management

-Memory Management uses virtual memory that abstracts the access to the to physical memory.
+Memory Management uses virtual memory that abstracts the access to the physical memory.

 * Process Memory Layout